I Wanna Be a Cowboy: Chart performance

 The song was a commercial disappointment in the band's native United Kingdom, where it stalled at number 77 on the UK Singles Chart, but it found better success abroad.
 In the United States, the song debuted at number 90 on the Billboard Hot 100 on 5 April 1986.
 It entered the top 40 on 17 May, then rose up the chart over the next month before reaching its peak of number 12 on 21 June.
 It stayed on the Hot 100 for a total of 19 weeks.
 The single also became a dance hit in the US, reaching number 13 on the Billboard 12-inch Singles Sales chart and number 44 on the Dance Club Play chart.
-On Canada's RPM Top Singles chart, "I Wanna Be a Cowboy" first appeared the week after its American debut at number 86.
+On Canada's RPM 100 Singles chart, "I Wanna Be a Cowboy" first appeared the week after its American debut at number 86.
 Six issues later, on 24 May, it settled at number 19 on the listing, its highest position.
 On 9 July 1986, it was certified gold by Music Canada for shipping over 50,000 units.

 The track found success in other countries as well.
 In Australia, it first charted on the Kent Music Report in June, climbing to a peak of number four in August.
 At the end of 1986, it came in at number 29 on the Australian year-end chart.
-In New Zealand, after making a debut at number 17, the single jumped around the top 30 until 17 August 1986, when it rose to number one and stayed there for another two weeks.
+In New Zealand, after debuting at number 17 on 13 July 1986, the single jumped around the top 30 until 17 August, when it rose to number one and stayed there for another two weeks.
 It spent 15 weeks in the top 50 and was New Zealand's 11th-best-performing song of 1986.
 Elsewhere, "I Wanna Be a Cowboy" peaked at number 11 in South Africa and number 24 in Belgium.
 The song missed the top 40 in West Germany by one position, debuting and peaking at number 41 on 1 September 1986.